Dominique Jackson (model): Personal life

 Jackson grew up very religious and was an active member of the church from a young age.
 When she was a child her family moved to New York, but she remained living with her grandmother in Trinidad and Tobago.
 Jackson revealed that around 11 years old she was sexually abused by a member of her church.

 At 15 years old, she moved to Baltimore with her mother.
 During that time, she came in contact with the trans community for the first time.

-She obtained her green card in 2015, and also had her sex reassignment surgery the same year.
+She obtained her green card in 2015, and also underwent gender-affirming surgery the same year.

-Jackson was previously married to Al Jackson.
-They married at a courthouse in 2016 after dating for about 18 years, and held their wedding ceremony during an episode of Strut.
+She married Al Jackson at a courthouse in 2016 after dating for about 18 years.
+The wedding ceremony was held during an episode of Strut.

-In 2018, while vacationing at a resort in Aruba with her then-husband, Jackson reported to the authorities that a man attempted to rape her.
+In 2018, while vacationing at a resort in Aruba, Jackson reported to the authorities that a man attempted to rape her.

-In 2020, Jackson revealed on her social media that she had separated from her husband Al in late 2018.
+In 2020, Jackson revealed on her social media that she had separated from her husband in late 2018.

-On an episode of House Hunters that aired on June 1st, 2021, it was presented that Jackson was engaged to her personal manager, Edwin Torres.
+On an episode of House Hunters that aired on June 1, 2021, it was presented that Jackson was engaged to her personal manager, Edwin Torres.